 Eager to Lazy - Lazy fetching is applied to all future syncs.
 A sync with in-progress downloads will be completed.

 The cran source is updated according to a schedule set using the

 CRAN.SyncSchedule property in the RStudio Package Manager configuration file.
 This property accepts a string in crontab format.
-See Appendix A.1 in the admin guide.
+See Appendix: Configuration.

 By default, the configuration file includes a crontab that will cause RStudio Package Manager to sync once a day at midnight (in the server’s timezone), if any repository subscribes to “cran”, if a “curated-cran” source is used by any repository, or if a manual sync has been run with the

 synccommand.
 A sync schedule will not be applied if any of those 3 conditions are not met.
 If you only want manual syncs, change the configuration file to have a blank value for